AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/templates/manage-templates.md

    ![](assets/manage-templates-6.png)

-1. Click the **Share** button.
+1. Click the **[!UICONTROL Share]** button.

    ![](assets/manage-templates-7.png)

    >[!NOTE]
    >
-   >Templates that have been shared with you will show up under the **Team Templates** header on the left hand side of the Templates page.
+   >Templates that have been shared with you will show up under the **[!UICONTROL Team Templates]** header on the left hand side of the [!UICONTROL Templates] page.
 Teams are only available for Premium users.

-1. Click the Share With drop-down and select the team(s) with which you'd like to share.
+1. Click the [!UICONTROL Share With] drop-down and select the team(s) with which you'd like to share.

    ![](assets/manage-templates-8.png)

 1. You have the option of keeping the template in the current category or moving it to a different one.
 In this example we're keeping it in the current one.
-Click **Share** when done.
+Click **[!UICONTROL Share]** when done.

    ![](assets/manage-templates-9.png)